-At the end of January 2018 P&C is forecasting to be £6,774k over budget at yearend.
+At the end of February 2018 P&C is forecasting to be £6,586k over budget at yearend.

-As well as making savings through transformation, the service faces significant demand pressures, particularly in children's services related to the rising number of looked after children, a national trend.
+As well as making savings through transformation, the service faces significant demand pressures, particularly in children's services related to the rising number of looked after children, a national trend, and in Learning Disability services.
 Similarly, as demand increases on the NHS and the acute sector in particular, combined with improved performance in reducing delayed transfers of care from hospital, so have spending levels on Older Adults.

 In many cases, planned transformation and demand management strategies are in progress and will deliver the significant savings required although to a delayed timescale.
-Financial mitigations continue to be identified each month across the directorate: there is a major one-off grant deployment now reported against Strategic Management - Adults.
+Financial mitigations continue to be identified each month across the directorate: there is a major one-off grant deployment reported against Strategic Management - Adults.

-The decrease in forecast since last month is -£5k.
+The decrease in forecast since last month is -£189k.
 Significant changes are detailed below: